Smethodique/42-1337-projects/Born2BeRoot/README.md

 ```
 ### Step 6 – Access WordPress Dashboard
 Open your browser and navigate to your WordPress site (e.g., http://localhodt) to complete the installation.

+## BONUS PART 2 (Services)

+This section is intended to be adaptable, enabling students to select any service to integrate into their operating system
+such as FTP or backup service ....
+Nevertheless, it is crucial to emphasize that the utilization of Apache and Nginx is strictly forbiden in this particular context.